Apple - 1 reproduction

 The 2519 adapter meanwhile uses 6 SMD shift registers (2 on the underside of the PCB) and spans across to the otherwise unused IC socket in position C1 - mainly for stability although the ground connection from that position is also used.
 The 7k5 resistors which I'm omitting are normally positioned in the space between sockets C1 and C2.
 The SMD components on the adapter look out of place amongst the mid '70s tech but needs must...

-If I ever managed to source the two rare signetics components the PCB could easily be returned to original configuration by unplugging the adapters and fitting the pull down resistors to their original positions so the modifications in this case are completely reversible.
+If I ever managed to source the two rare Signetics components the PCB could easily be returned to original configuration by unplugging the adapters and fitting the pull down resistors to their original positions so the modifications in this case are completely reversible.

 Another component which has become scarce and expensive is the DS0025 clock signal dual line driver IC.
 In this case I'm ordering a slightly faster, pin compatible DS0026 so will test that component in circuit and check the waveforms before fitting the shift register ICs.
 So once the power supply section is complete the process of populating and testing the circuit will need to be done in stages beginning with the main oscillator and timing circuits.